Abandoned & Little-Known Airfields:

 Truckee Intermediate Field, Truckee, CA

-Truckee Intermediate Field, as depicted on the 1939 Sacramento Sectional Chart (courtesy of Dann Shively).
+Truckee Intermediate Field, as depicted on the 1932 USGS topo map (courtesy of Kevin Walsh).

 The original airport for the town of Truckee was located to the northeast of the town.